India

 Group Medical Insurance

-Group medical insurance provides hospitalization coverage with a waiver for waiting periods and pre-existing diseases exclusions, maternity benefits, newborn baby cover, and add-on hospitalization benefits such as new types of treatment for cancer, cyber-knife or robotic treatment, and infertility or fertility treatment.
+Group medical insurance provides hospitalization coverage with a waiver for waiting periods and pre-existing disease exclusions, maternity benefits, newborn baby cover, and add-on hospitalization benefits such as new types of cancer treatment, cyber-knife or robotic treatment, and infertility or fertility treatment.

 The Group Mediclaim plan is usually extended to include dependent spouse/domestic partner, children, parents or in-laws, and sometimes dependent siblings.
 Most employers fully fund employee, spouse, and child/ren or sibling coverage but may require full or partial employee contribution towards parental coverage.